AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 2: Learning about the Jewel (Chapter 2, 3 & 4)

-- Elder Ushru sends the characters to Bazzoxan to learn more about the Jewel
+- Elder Ushru sends the characters on a journey to Bazzoxan to learn more about the Jewel
-- The characters explore Bazzoxan
+- The characters explore the streets and people of Bazzoxan
--
+- The characters work their way through Betrayer's Rise to find the Prayer Site of Avandra

 ## Act 3: Cael Morrow (Chapter 5, 6 & 7)